J-D-IV/Prayer-Exchange/README.md

 # Spread Joy #

 > This app needs a connection to a PostgreSQL database.

-> Please use the schema.sql file in the database folder to create your database
+> Please use the schema.sql file in the database folder to create your database.

-> Please use the attached joy.csv file to seed your joy table
+> Please use the attached joy.csv file to seed your joy table.

 - npm i
 - npm build